Sungai Buloh station: Park and ride facility

 As part of the construction of the MRT Kajang Line, a six-storey multi-storey park and ride facility was also constructed at this station.
-The facility has 1,236 parking bays for cars and 258 for motorcycles.
-The parking charge is RM4.30 per day far cars and RM1.10 for motorcycles.
-Parking can only be paid by using Touch 'n Go cards.
+The facility provides 1,236 parking bays for cars and 258 for motorcycles.
+The parking charge is RM4.30 per day for cars and RM1.10 for motorcycles.
+Parking fees can only be paid using Touch 'n Go cards.